Harsh Vardhan Bhati, LL.M.

-Harsh Vardhan Bhati (LLM ’16) is a public interest environmental lawyer working as a Legal Research Associate at the Environment Support Group (ESG), in Bengaluru, India.
+Harsh Vardhan Bhati (LLM ’16) is a Senior Research Associate at the Jindal Global Law School, O. P. Jindal Global University.
+Prior to joining Jindal, Harsh was a public interest environmental lawyer working as a Legal Research Associate at the Environment Support Group (ESG), in Bengaluru, India.

 Harsh found that Lewis & Clark Law School was the perfect and unique place to learn and hone his skills in the international environmental law & policy arena.
 Harsh was exposed to various perspectives on environmental law & policy and developed a deep interest in environmental justice under the supervision of Prof. Blumm, Prof. Wold, Prof. Rohlf, Prof. Lyman, and Prof. Johnston, amongst others.